-Empresa de Transporte de Pasajeros Metro S.A. and Subsidiaries Interim Consolidated Financial Statements As of and for the periods ended March 31, 2021 and 2020 and December 31, 2020
+Empresa de Transporte de Pasajeros Metro S.A. and Subsidiaries Interim Consolidated Financial Statements As of and for the periods ended June 30, 2021 (unaudited) and 2020 and December 31, 2020 (A free translation from the original in Spanish)

 EMPRESA DE TRANSPORTE DE PASAJEROS METRO S.A.
 AND SUBSIDIARIES